angelrodes/SUDEM/README.md

 # SUDEM

-Shielding Under a Digital Elevation Model (SUDEM) is a Matlab script that calculates the attenuation of cosmogenic radiation under an irregular surface.
+Shielding Under a Digital Elevation Model (SUDEM) is a Matlab script that calculates the attenuation of cosmogenic radiation under an irregular surface (self-shielding).

 The script calculates Shielding Factors for the different production mechanisms (spallation and muons) in samples located under the ground from a Digital Elvation Model and the location of the samples.

+THe mehod is based in the interpolation of the given DEM to generate log-distributed radial DEMs.
+Cosmic rays through the sample and each node of the radial DEM are simulated.

-SUDEM is more accurate than considering a flat surface above the samples.
-The methodology is inspired by the method described in [Balco (2014)](https://doi.org/10.1016/j.quageo.2013.12.002).
+Shielding factors calculated using SUDEM are more accurate than considering a flat surface above the samples.
+The methodology is inspired by the code described in [Balco (2014)](https://doi.org/10.1016/j.quageo.2013.12.002).
 Although SUDEM is faster and easier to use, it is less precise when accounting for cosmic rays trajectories crossing the surface 3 or more times.
 Therefore, if samples are located under 'holes' (e.g. bedrock surface under a large erratic) Balco's method will produce more accurate results.

 [Angel Rodes](http://www.angelrodes.com), 2024.